kaiAsmOne/Netscaler/README.md

+Thank you for providing the text.
+I've reviewed it, and it appears to be well-written with only a few minor issues.
+Here's the text with suggested corrections and improvements:

 # Netscaler
 Useful Resources for managing a Netscaler as a DevOps Security Consultant

 ## Folder: WAF/SignatureManagement

-<small>This folder currently contains two scripts that can run on *nix or macOS
+<small>This folder currently contains two scripts that can run on *nix or macOS.

-Since i am running macOS you need to modify the shell to bash as instructed in the script if you are on a *nix based OS</small>
+Since I am running macOS, you need to modify the shell to bash as instructed in the script if you are on a *nix-based OS.</small>

 ### adc_waf_GetSignatures.sh
-<small>This script will download the latest Netscaler 13.1 Web Application Firewall Signatures when executed with no parameters
+<small>This script will download the latest Netscaler 13.1 Web Application Firewall Signatures when executed with no parameters.
-The script supports the parameter "release" to specify the version of signatures for the Netscaler Release you are currently running
+The script supports the parameter "release" to specify the version of signatures for the Netscaler Release you are currently running.

 ./adc_waf_GetSignatures.sh release="14.1" will download latest signatures for 14.1
 </small>

 ### adc_waf_ModifySignatures.sh

-<small> The script is intended to be used after running the adc_waf_GetSignatures.sh script
+<small>This script is intended to be used after running the adc_waf_GetSignatures.sh script.
-The adc_waf_ModifySignatures.sh will write a new signature xml file to the folder you executed the script from
+The adc_waf_ModifySignatures.sh will write a new signature XML file to the folder you executed the script from.
-i.e the file sig-r13.1b0v139s8.xml will be downloaded as the latest signature as of Friday 18th of October 2024.
+i.e., the file sig-r13.1b0v139s8.xml will be downloaded as the latest signature as of Friday, 18th of October 2024.

-Use the adc_waf_ModifySignatures.sh script to create a new signature file based on the input file
+Use the adc_waf_ModifySignatures.sh script to create a new signature file based on the input file.
-The script is currently made to enable / disable based on category with a defined action.
+The script is currently made to enable/disable based on category with a defined action.

-i.e ./adc_waf_ModifySignatures.sh sig-r13.1b0v139s8.xml sig-r13.1b0v139s8_myplatform.xml "web-cgi,web-misc" ON "log,stats"
+i.e., ./adc_waf_ModifySignatures.sh sig-r13.1b0v139s8.xml sig-r13.1b0v139s8_myplatform.xml "web-cgi,web-misc" ON "log,stats"

 I am currently using these scripts to create Signature Templates for different platforms such as IIS / Apache / Tomcat / Whatever